lssfau/ExaStencils/README.md

   * Finish
 * if 'Add Files to Git' dialogue opens -> don't add anything (press cancel)
 * check that everything works: Build -> Build Project
+* **note** in some configurations it might be necessary to add the Scala SDK under Project Structure -> Global Libraries.
+Otherwise no files will be compiled (build still succeeds).

 *Alternatively*, provided project files can be used directly (not recommended):
 * copy Documentation/IntelliJ/Compiler.iml to /Compiler